-Medication may be used to support your child's recovery.
-Your child's insurance may cover some or all the medication expenses.
-If your insurance does not cover your child's medication, you become responsible for the cost.
+Medication may be used to support your recovery.
+Your insurance may cover some or all your medication expenses.
+If your insurance does not cover your medication, you become responsible for the cost.
 Your medical staff may be able to work with the pharmacy and pharmacy assistance programs for medications that may not be covered by your insurance.
-If you have concerns about the costs of your child's medication, please discuss options with your medical staff.
+If you have concerns about the costs of your medication, please discuss options with your medical staff.
 You are responsible for medication co-pays.

-Planning Your Child's Recovery and Your Family's Future
+Planning Your Recovery and Your Future

-Succeeding in recovery means planning for today and tomorrow and gathering services and supports to meet your child's and family's needs.
-Easterseals MORC partners with you to plan all stages of recovery so that your child/family can live their best lives.
-Together we will identify people who can help and create a plan that gives your child and family the freedom to make choices and responsible decisions.
+Succeeding in recovery means planning for today and tomorrow and gathering services and supports to meet your needs.
+Easterseals MORC partners with you to plan all stages of your recovery so that you can live your best life.
+Together we will identify people who can help you in recovery and create a plan that gives you the freedom to make choices and responsible decisions.
 This section provides more information about recovery in partnership with Easterseals MORC.